Welcome to today's edition of the Rush 24-7 podcast.

 So that's that.

-Uh this Santorum back and forth with Romney on health care is crucial, folks.
+This Santorum back and forth with Romney on healthcare is crucial, folks.

 Welcome back.

-Uh, we'll start with the Santorum Romney healthcare stuff in the next segment, the next uh right after the uh bottom of the break that's uh coming up.
+We'll start with the Santorum Romney healthcare stuff in the next segment, right after the bottom of the break that's coming up.

-A lot of people have been ripping on Matt Drudge, too, and a lot of other people for the this the what appeared to be a coordinated assault on Newt yesterday.
+A lot of people have been ripping on Matt Drudge, too, and a lot of other people for what appeared to be a coordinated assault on Newt yesterday.

 Everybody's saying conspiracy.

-But in terms of all this stuff, you it's it's odd to me to hear people complain at Drudge selects his stories and distorts his headlines to forward an agenda.
+But in terms of all this stuff, it's odd to me to hear people complain that Drudge selects his stories and distorts his headlines to forward an agenda.

-Uh it and it's especially ironic to hear people in the news media complain to hear people in news media Complain about what Drudge does on his site.
+And it's especially ironic to hear people in the news media complain, to hear people in news media complain about what Drudge does on his site.

 Matt Drudge's website is what every news organization's website ought to look like or be like or structured.